schwanbeck/YSMR/README.md

 ##### RESULTS SETTINGS
 + rename previous result .csv : False
-	+ When set to True, previously generated tracking result .csv files with the same name as newly generated files will be renamed.
-When set to False, previous tracking result .csv files with the same name will be deleted.
+	+ When set to True, previously generated tracking result .csv files with the same name as newly generated files will be renamed (i.e. nice_video.avi_list.csv to nice_video.avi_list191224133700.csv).
+When set to False, previous tracking result .csv files with the same name will be overwritten.
 	+ Accepts 'True' or 'False'.
 + delete .csv file after analysis : True
 	+ When set to True, tracking result .csv files will be deleted after completion of analysis.
 	+ Accepts 'True' or 'False'.
 + store processed .csv file : False
-	+ When set to True, processed tracking result .csv files containing selected tracks will be saved on disc after analysis.
+	+ When set to True, processed tracking result .csv files containing selected tracks will be saved in result folder after analysis.
 + store generated statistical .csv file : False
-	+ When set to True, generated .csv files containing general track statistics will be saved on disc after analysis.
+	+ When set to True, generated .csv files containing general track statistics will be saved in result folder after analysis.
 	+ Accepts 'True' or 'False'.
 + save large plots : True
 	+ When set to True a plot with an overview of the position of the tracked bacteria throughout the video will be generated.
 	+ Accepts 'True' or 'False'.
 + save rose plot : True
-	+ When set to True a graph in which each tracks starting position is set to (0,0) will be generated.
+	+ When set to True a graph in which the starting position of all tracks is set to (0,0) will be generated.
 + save time violin plot : True
 	+ When set to True a violin plot of the track times will be generated.
 	+ Accepts 'True' or 'False'.
 + save acr violin plot : False
 	+ When set to True a violin plot of the tracks arc-chord ratio will be generated.
 	+ Accepts 'True' or 'False'.
-+ save distance violin plot : True
++ save length violin plot : True
-	+ When set to True a violin plot of the tracks distances will be generated.
+	+ When set to True a violin plot of the tracks length will be generated.
 	+ Accepts 'True' or 'False'.
 + save turning point violin plot : True
 	+ When set to True a violin plot of the tracks turning points will be generated.
 	+ Accepts 'True' or 'False'.
 + save speed violin plot : True
-	+ When set to True a violin plot of the tracks speed will be generated.
+	+ When set to True a violin plot of the tracks average speed will be generated.
 	+ Accepts 'True' or 'False'.

 ##### LOGGING SETTINGS